henrikwidlund/integration-philipshue/README.md

 # Philips Hue integration for Remote Two/3

-Unfolded Circle Remote integration driver for Philips Hue lights.
+Unfolded Circle Remote integration driver for Philips Hue lights, supporting the Hue v2 API.
+Supported Hue Bridges are the Hue Bridge generation 2 and the Hue Bridge Pro.

 This integration driver is included in the Unfolded Circle Remote firmware and does not need to be run as an external integration to control Hue lights.
 A standalone driver can be used for development or custom functionality.